barkerest/barkest_core/README.md

 checks the stored version against the computed versions and only updates the objects it decides need to be updated.

+---
+#### DateTime Handling

+I find that I have to accurately work with Dates and Times frequently.
+A common problem I had on a previous project was "TimeZone Interference".
+This was only a problem with user provided dates/times.
+For instance, a user enters an employee's hire date as '2000-10-15', ActiveRecord parses that according to the local time zone (-0500) so we have '2000-10-15 00:00:00 -0500' which becomes '2000-10-16 05:00:00 UTC' when stored.
+So far, not really a problem if we work solely in one time zone, big problem if we start working across time zones.

+So I implemented a few changes.  `Date.to_time` returns UTC.  `Date.today.to_time` used to return TimeZoned values, not with this gem.  `Date.today.to_time` returns '2000-01-01 00:00:00 UTC'.
+In my mind, a date should not be time zoned.
+I also added a `Time.date` method that returns the date with the time stripped off.
+The time will be converted to UTC first and then a date in UTC is returned.
+So '2000-01-01 22:00:00 -0500'.date == '2000-01-02 00:00:00 UTC'.

+The `Time.utc_parse` static method is a parser capable of parsing either Y-M-D or M/D/Y dates, supports AM/PM values and time zone offsets.
+The returned time is always UTC.

+The `Time.as_utc` method strips the time zone info from a time and simply returns a UTC time with the same raw values.
+This can be useful in some instances, but unlike other methods the returned value does not equal the source value unless the source value was also in UTC.

+So, that's all great, but what about the real crux: ActiveRecord.
+Well, it actually wasn't too hard.
+After tracing my way through the ActiveRecord::Base class, and looking at the included modules, it became clear where I needed to make a change.
+ActiveRecord::Base includes the TimeZoneConversion module.
+I wrote up the UtcConversion module to replace and disable the TimeZoneConversion module, and then included it into ActiveRecord::Base.
+The UtcConverter class used to convert :datetime values simply runs all values past Time.utc_parse.

+So what does all of this do for me?
+All handling of dates and times is done in UTC, _as it should be_.
+This avoids mistakes due to time zone offsets and only adds one level of hinderance.
+If you want to show the user a localtime, you have to call the `in_time_zone` method on the time value.
+This will return a Rails TimeWithZone under your configured time zone, which you can then display to the user.

 ## Contributing